SarahMcN25/pands-problem-sheet/README.md

 #### - > When an expression is used with a return statement, the return value is what the expression evaluates to (Sweigart 2015, p.
 64).
 #### - Therefore, I needed to think about what I was asking and what the answer would be; the expression/argument and the answer/return value.
 #### - I also used the round() function in my return statement in oder to round the answer to 1 decimal place.
 If I wanted to round to 2 decimal places I would have input a 2 instead of 1.
 #### - The last step in this program is to call the function.
-The function won't do anything unless it is called <<https://www.w3schools.com/python/python_functions.asp>>
+The function won't do anything unless it is called <<https://www.w3schools.com/python/python_functions.asp>>.

 &nbsp;

-# **ES.PY**
+### **ES.PY**
-### - For this task I got the moby-dick text file from <<http://gutenberg.org/ebooks/2701>>
+#### - This section contains details about how I tackled the task from week07.
+#### - This program reads a text file from the argument line and outputs how many e's it contains.
-### - I have chosen complete this task using a function.
-I've done this to give me the option to use this function again by importing it into another program.
+#### - I have chosen complete this task using a function.
+I've done this to give myself the option of using this function again by importing it into another program (VanderPlas 2016, p.
+42).
-### - The instruction for this task was to call the filename from an argument on the command line.
-I discovered you need to first import the sys module. <<https://www.pythonforbeginners.com/system/python-sys-argv>>
+#### - The instruction for this task was to call the filename from an argument on the command line.
+I discovered that in order to do this I needed to first import the sys module. <<https://www.pythonforbeginners.com/system/python-sys-argv>>
-### - In this case the user enters in the filename on the command line while running the program.
-This creates a list of arguments that then run through the program. <<https://stackoverflow.com/questions/4117530/sys-argv1-meaning-in-script>>
+#### - In this case the user enters in the filename on the command line while running the program.
+This creates a list of arguments that then run through the program <<https://stackoverflow.com/questions/4117530/sys-argv1-meaning-in-script>>.
-### - I have used: filename = sys.argv[1].
+#### - Next I wrote filename = sys.argv[1].
 This means I want to use the filename of the first argument in the command line.
+From here on I now only need to use the variable name; filename in order to call the text file.
+#### - After that I started the function where I open the text file in read mode <<https://docs.python.org/3/tutorial/inputoutput.html>>.
-### - This program required the use of the string count method which allows it to count all the letter e's. <<https://www.w3schools.com/python/ref_string_count.asp>>
+#### - This program required the use of the string count method which allows it to count all the letter e's <<https://www.w3schools.com/python/ref_string_count.asp>>.
-### - I should note here that I interperted the task as if it wanted the number of lowercase e's.
+#### - I should note here that I interperted the task as if it wanted the number of lowercase e's.
+It was not specifically specified but was written in the task brief as a lowercase e so this what I've done here.
-### - I also found some code on <<https://www.geeksforgeeks.org/count-the-number-of-times-a-letter-appears-in-a-text-file-in-python/>>
-### - This example inspired my own efforts for my program.
-It shows how you open a file in read mode, read it counting the amount of occurences an e was used.
+#### - This example inspired my own efforts for my program.
+It shows how you open a file in read mode, read it counting the amount of occurences an e was used <<https://www.geeksforgeeks.org/count-the-number-of-times-a-letter-appears-in-a-text-file-in-python/>>.
-### - This website also describes different methods of reading a file.
-I choose to used read() which reads in the full text into a string for manipulation. <<https://www.pythontutorial.net/python-basics/python-read-text-file/#:~:text=To%20read%20a%20text%20file%20in%20Python%2C%20you,the%20file%20using%20the%20file%20close%20%28%29%20method>>
+#### - This website also describes different methods of reading a file.
+I choose to used read() which reads in the full text into a string for manipulation <<https://www.pythontutorial.net/python-basics/python-read-text-file/#:~:text=To%20read%20a%20text%20file%20in%20Python%2C%20you,the%20file%20using%20the%20file%20close%20%28%29%20method>>.
-### - This task was quite challenging when I started to run my program.
-It brought me to do a lot of research on errors.
+#### - The last part of the function is using the return statement which as described in the previous task returns the value of the expression (Sweigart 2015, p.
+64).
+#### - Again as I previously explained a function does nothing unless it is called which is the final part of this program <<https://www.w3schools.com/python/python_functions.asp>>.
+#### - This is where the task unexpectedly became quite challenging.
+I ran the program using the file I found on: <<http://gutenberg.org/ebooks/2701>>.
+And so the problems began.
-### - I kept getting the following error "UnicodeDecodeError: 'charmap' codec can't decode byte 0x9d in position 10533: character maps to <undefined>"
+#### - I kept getting the following error "UnicodeDecodeError: 'charmap' codec can't decode byte 0x9d in position 10533: character maps to <undefined>".
-### - At first I thought maybe it was an issue with the specific text file.
-So I found a different one from another website <<https://manybooks.net/titles/melvilleetext01moby11.html>>
+#### - At first I thought maybe it was an issue with the specific text file.
+So I found a different one from another website: <<https://manybooks.net/titles/melvilleetext01moby11.html>>
-### - Again the same issue.
-I already knew it wasn't my code as I ran it using a test text file I created myself so I decided to google the error and started my research.
+#### - Ran the program again and got the same issue.
+I already knew it wasn't my code as I ran it using a test text file which I created myself.
+This is when I began researching errors.
-### - These websites suggest that the text files may have a different encoding method to that of my system's default encoding. <<https://www.pitt.edu/~naraehan/python3/mbb12.html>> <<https://stackoverflow.com/questions/49562499/how-to-fix-unicodedecodeerror-charmap-codec-cant-decode-byte-0x9d-in-posit>>
+#### - These two websites suggested that the text files may have a different encoding methods to that of my system's default encoding <<https://www.pitt.edu/~naraehan/python3/mbb12.html>> <<https://stackoverflow.com/questions/49562499/how-to-fix-unicodedecodeerror-charmap-codec-cant-decode-byte-0x9d-in-posit>>.
-### - These two websites both suggest using an encoding switch which ellimate the error eg. encoding="utf-8".
+#### - The solution that was recommended from these two websites was to use the encoding switch: encoding="utf-8".
 This stands for 8 bit unicode.
-### - Unicode is defined as a specification that aims to list every character used by human languages and give each character its own unique code. <<https://docs.python.org/3/howto/unicode.html>>
+#### - Unicode is defined as a specification that aims to list every character used by human languages and give each character its own unique code <<https://docs.python.org/3/howto/unicode.html>>.
-### - The following website explains that "utf-8" should be used for web content. <<https://www.w3.org/International/questions/qa-choosing-encodings>>
+#### - The following website explains that "utf-8" should be used for web content <<https://www.w3.org/International/questions/qa-choosing-encodings>>.
-### - When opening the read I added encoding="utf-8" after the filename which decoded the file allowing the program to run.
+#### - Based on this advise I added encoding="utf-8" when opeing the filename which decoded the text file allowing the program to run smoothly.

 &nbsp;

-# **WEEKLYTASK08-PLOTTASK.PY**
+### **WEEKLYTASK08-PLOTTASK.PY**
-### - This was the most enjoyable task for me.
+#### - This was the most enjoyable task for me.
 We were told that plots can be a bit of a rabbit hole which I have learned to be true.
 And I definitely had a lot of fun exploring!
-### - I started off having a bit of trouble trying to figure out how I was going to plot three functions on one axis.
+#### - I started off having a bit of trouble trying to figure out how I was going to plot three functions on one axis.
 I got inspiration from this website which brought my thought process back to basics <<https://www.kite.com/python/answers/how-to-make-multiple-plots-on-the-same-figure-in-matplotlib-in-python>>
-### - You need to plot an x-axis with a y-axis.
+#### - You need to plot an x-axis with a y-axis.
 So I decided to put the range on the x-axis.
 Then I broke down the three functions to the ypoints1, 2 and 3.
 The x-axis stayed the same for all three functions but the y-axis changed.
 This is how I developed this plot.
-### - W3schools has good tutorials on how to plot a line diagram which I also found quite useful <<https://www.w3schools.com/python/matplotlib_plotting.asp>>
+#### - W3schools has good tutorials on how to plot a line diagram which I also found quite useful <<https://www.w3schools.com/python/matplotlib_plotting.asp>>
-### - Next I looked at line colors.
+#### - Next I looked at line colors.
 I found this website which contains a list of named colors supported in matplotlib <<https://matplotlib.org/stable/gallery/color/named_colors.html>>
-### - This was quite useful when it came to color coordination and design.
+#### - This was quite useful when it came to color coordination and design.
 I played around with different colors until I found a sequence that I was happy with.
-### - As I discovered from this website base colors can be called using the first letter of the color.
+#### - As I discovered from this website base colors can be called using the first letter of the color.
 However, there are also colors from tableau palette and css colors which can be called by using the full name of the color.
-### - After this I started investigating different linesytles.
+#### - After this I started investigating different linesytles.
 I decied as there were three functions, they should have three different linestyles.
 For this I looked at the w3schools website.
 Here I learned about the five linestyles available in matplotlib.
 This webpage also gave interactive examples on how you can change colors <<https://www.w3schools.com/python/matplotlib_line.asp>>
-### - It also describles how you can adjust the thickness of a line diagram using the keyword linewidth or lw <<https://www.w3schools.com/python/matplotlib_line.asp>>
+#### - It also describles how you can adjust the thickness of a line diagram using the keyword linewidth or lw <<https://www.w3schools.com/python/matplotlib_line.asp>>
-### - After even more research I began putting a title on the plot and labelling the axis' <<https://www.tutorialexample.com/understand-matplotlib-fontdict-a-beginner-guide-matplotlib-tutorial/>>
+#### - After even more research I began putting a title on the plot and labelling the axis' <<https://www.tutorialexample.com/understand-matplotlib-fontdict-a-beginner-guide-matplotlib-tutorial/>>
-### - Then I played around with colors, font style, font size and weight for the title and labels. <<https://www.tutorialexample.com/understand-matplotlib-fontdict-a-beginner-guide-matplotlib-tutorial/>> this website has a quite a useful table of fontdict keys and values that are used in python.
+#### - Then I played around with colors, font style, font size and weight for the title and labels. <<https://www.tutorialexample.com/understand-matplotlib-fontdict-a-beginner-guide-matplotlib-tutorial/>> this website has a quite a useful table of fontdict keys and values that are used in python.
 These keys include family(for font style), color, weight, size and stlye (normal/italic/oblique).
-### - Following this I decided to put a legend on the plot.
+#### - Following this I decided to put a legend on the plot.
 After a bit mroe exploration I found this website which give a substantial amount of detail regarding the parameters around legends <<https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.legend.html>>.
 It was here I discovered how to position a legend and adjust the font size, color and other parameters.
-### - I have commeted out a bit of code at the end of this program which would save the plot to a file <<https://www.geeksforgeeks.org/how-to-save-a-plot-to-a-file-using-matplotlib/>>
+#### - I have commeted out a bit of code at the end of this program which would save the plot to a file <<https://www.geeksforgeeks.org/how-to-save-a-plot-to-a-file-using-matplotlib/>>
-### NEED TO WRITE SOMEHTING ON IMPORTING NUMPY AND MATPLOTLIB HERE
+#### NEED TO WRITE SOMEHTING ON IMPORTING NUMPY AND MATPLOTLIB HERE

 ### NEED SOMETHING FROM REAL PYTHON TOO